turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ```

 <section class="call-to-action">
-### In your repl:
+### In your file:

-Copy/paste the code below into your repl.
+Copy/paste the code below into your file.
 Finish building the "guts" of the calculateTotalPoint function based on the commented out directions.

 ```js
 // Practice 1